codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 var session = require("express-session");
 ```

-The first thing to add to the app is the session middleware, then the passport auth middelware.
+The first thing to add to the app is the session middleware, then the passport auth middleware.
 Add the following after the `app.use(express.static(path.join(__dirname, 'public')));` line:

 ```js
 app.use(session({secret : "<YOUR_SECRET>"}));